 7. Customer Support – Xerox is using AR to connect remote technical experts directly with customers.
 This has increased by 76% the rate at which technical problems are resolved by customers without any on-site help, cutting travel costs for Xerox, minimizing downtime for customers and seeing customer satisfaction rates rise to 95%.

 We all face a bewildering number of new technologies and change – AR is yet another.
-We can’t do everything so need to be selective in deciding what to do.
-This blog post, How to decide which technology to keep up with and apply may help.
+We can’t do everything so we need to be selective in deciding what to do.
 With AR we recommend focusing on one or a few use cases that you believe can bring a strong ROI and competitive advantage to your business.

 As always, if you have comments or suggestions please make them below, click to ask us a question or call for a discussion.
 In the meantime we’ll continue to keep you up-to-date on online marketing and eCommerce as well as new technologies impacting industrial suppliers.